theopin/tp/docs/UserGuide.md

 >Format: `/list`

 Lists all the cheatsheets in the List in a table.
 CheatLogs then enters sorting mode.
+In sorting mode, CheatLogs accepts a number (1-4) and will sort accordingly to the message shown in Image ???.
+Any other characters will exit sorting mode.
-The program continues after returning.
+The program continues after exiting sorting mode.
 The image below illustrated what you may see after executing the command successfully.
  ![image](https://i.ibb.co/C7ztqZz/image.png)
 Example:
  *  `/list`